maravichandran/maravichandran.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 My name is Maya.
-I am currently a Machine Learning Research Intern at Netflix and am based in the NYC area.
+I am currently a Machine Learning Research Scientist at Netflix, where I'm working on AI agents.
+I am based in San Francisco.

 Prior to joining Netflix, I was an ML Engineer at Regrello, where I worked on a multi-agent LLM system for auto-generating supply chain workflows.
 I completed an MSc in Advanced Computer Science at University of Oxford and an MPhil in Therapeutic Sciences at University of Cambridge on the [Marshall Scholarship](https://www.marshallscholarship.org/).
 I also hold a B.S. in Computer Science from Rutgers University-New Brunswick.
 I have interned at MongoDB, Bank of America Merrill Lynch, and the National Institutes of Health.
+Here's a link to my [resume](https://maravichandran.github.io/assets/pdf/Maya_Ravichandran_Resume.pdf).

-My favorite hobbies are birding (286 species seen!), classical music (vioin/piano), hiking, and reading (usually classic literature).
+My favorite hobbies are birding (286 species seen!), classical music (vioin/piano), and hiking.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.